Wire report

 What happened

-According to Los Angeles Times’s source item, Ann Patchett writes about fathers, grief and New York in her most intimate novel yet, Drawing boldly from her own life and the loss of a cherished friend, the best-selling author delivers a spare, witty and incandescent story about family trauma and the mysteries of memory.
+According to Los Angeles Times’s report, Ann Patchett writes about fathers, grief and New York in her most intimate novel yet, Drawing boldly from her own life and the loss of a cherished friend, the best-selling author delivers a spare, witty and incandescent story about family trauma and the mysteries of memory.

 Context

 The development sits in VINI’s California file for readers following state policy, regional institutions, courts, markets, public services, and California communities.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-02T10:00:00+00:00.
+The report is dated 2026-06-02T10:00:00+00:00.

 What to watch